NateLevin1/csc-code-challenges/email.md

 Hello Computer Science Club members,

-⭐️ We have a meeting today in room 274 during patriot period.
+⭐️ We have a meeting today in room 274 during **patriot period**.
 Make sure to go if you can!

 Today we have Code Challenge #🍇!
-The challenge is below in this email if you'd like to try it but can't come to the meeting.
-Please email me your solution if you do!
-Otherwise, we will help each other solve the problem during the meeting.
+The challenge is below in this email; you can start solving it now if you want, but most of us will be working on it during the meeting.

-Hope to see you there!
+If you solve it and do not come to the meeting, please email me your solution so you can get your points.
+Otherwise, see you there!

 Gabe Cohen

 ———